West End Public Realm

 - Project Team Deborah Saunt, Tom Greenall, Matt Lambert, Nichola Ibbotson

-Planning Awards 2017 - Highly commended
+Planning Awards 2017, Highly Commended

-The London Planning Awards 2017 - Shortlisted
+The London Planning Awards 2017, Finalist

 Central London awaits an unparalleled population surge, with hordes of supers-commuters being brought into the West End by Crossrail and HS2, and joining existing Londoners on the already crowded narrow historic pavements.
 As principal designers, DSDHA have led a team of landscape architects, transport engineers and lighting experts working on the rejuvenation of the area between Tottenham Court Road and Gower Street.